Minimum wage in the United States: Local ordinances

 Some smaller government entities, such as counties and cities, observe minimum wages that are higher than those of the state in which they are located.
 In 2003, San Francisco, California, and Santa Fe, New Mexico, were the first two cities (Note: San Francisco is a consolidated city and county under California law.) to introduce local minimum wage ordinances.
 There has been an increase in county and city-level minimum wages.
 In 2010, only three cities had minimum wages that exceeded state or federal minimum wages, but by 2020, there were 42.

 In a wave of minimum wage legislative action, Seattle, Washington, was the first city to enact on June 2, 2014, a local ordinance to increase the minimum wage for all workers to $15.00 per hour, which phased in over seven years.
 This ordinance followed the referendum in SeaTac, Washington, in November 2013, which raised on a more limited scale the local minimum wage to $15.00 for transportation and hospitality workers.
 Numerous other cities have followed Seattle's example since.
 San Francisco became the first major city in the U.S. to reach a minimum wage of $15.00 per hour on July 1, 2018.
 New York City's minimum wage was $15.00 per hour by the end of 2018.
 The minimum wage in Los Angeles and Washington, D.C., became $15.00 per hour in 2020.
 By July 1, 2021, the minimum wage in Chicago was $15.00, with Illinois matching the rate statewide by 2025.
-As of July 1, 2025, the minimum wage in Chicago is $16.60 per hour for non-tipped employees and $12.62 for tipped employees.
+As of July 1, 2026, the minimum wage in Chicago is $17.05 per hour for non-tipped employees and $12.96 for tipped employees.
 Similarly, the minimum wage in Minneapolis, Minnesota had reached $15.00 per hour by 2022.
 A growing number of California cities and counties have also enacted local minimum wage ordinances to increase the minimum wage to $15.00 per hour or higher, including Berkeley, El Cerrito, Emeryville, Mountain View, Oakland, Richmond, San Jose and the unincorporated areas of Los Angeles County.

+In May 2025, Los Angeles increased the minimum hourly wage for hotel workers to $22.50, with a new law mandating incremental increases to $30 per hour by 2028.
+By March 2026, this had resulted in hotels reducing their staffing levels by 6%, with a survey of hotels stating that this will cause their labor costs to rise by 90%, with 60% of them stating that they might be unprofitable by the end of 2026.